 Testing was conducted according to Australian Standard 2342: Development, testing and implementation of information and safety symbols and symbolic signs.

-For more information about OMAC visit the Department of Premier and Cabinet website or call 9651 1101.
+For more information about MASC visit the Department of Premier and Cabinet website or call 9651 1101.